ivan-hc/AM/README.md

 **Description**:

 Generate a custom installation script.
+To test the scripts, use the "`am -i '/path/to/script'`" command or enter the directory of the script and run the "`am -i ./script`" command, even using dedicated flags, if necessary (see "`-i`").

 ------------------------------------------------------------------------
 ### `unlock`